 need to be backported to an earlier release; then it should be tagged with the

-If you are an admin on the IPython repository just mention the backport bot to do the work for you.
+If you have write access to the IPython repository you can also just mention the backport bot to do the work for you.
 The bot is evolving so instructions may be different.
 At the time of this writing you can use:

 The bot will attempt to backport the current pull-request and issue a PR if possible.